-(a) an overseas operation has an agreement with the Guernsey operation under which the Guernsey operation receives regular payments, in return for which the Guernsey operation would, in the event of a disaster occurring, provide facilities for the overseas operation relocating to Guernsey (that is, something akin to disaster recovery insurance), or the Director would be prepared to accept that the taxing of the payments received by the Guernsey operation was sufficient discharge of any Guernsey income tax liability (such that the activities of the overseas operation then carried on in Guernsey would not give rise to any further tax liability).
+(a) an overseas operation has an agreement with the Guernsey operation under which the Guernsey operation receives regular payments, in return for which the Guernsey operation would, in the event of a disaster occurring, provide facilities for the overseas operation relocating to Guernsey (that is, something akin to disaster recovery insurance), or (b) in the event of a disaster occurring the Guernsey operation was "properly" remunerated for the services provided to the overseas operation, the Director would be prepared to accept that the taxing of the payments received by the Guernsey operation was sufficient discharge of any Guernsey income tax liability (such that the activities of the overseas operation then carried on in Guernsey would not give rise to any further tax liability).
 However, as particular circumstances are likely to vary considerably from organisation to organisation, the above would be on consideration of the facts on a "case by case" basis.